MiczFlor/RPi-Jukebox-RFID/documentation/developers/coreapps.md

 Command Line Interface to the Jukebox RPC Server.

 A command line tool for sending RPC commands to the running jukebox app.
 This uses the same interface as the WebUI.
 Can be used for additional control or for debugging.
+Use `./run_rpc_tool.py` to start the tool in interactive mode.

 The tool features auto-completion and command history.

 The list of available commands is fetched from the running Jukebox service.

+The tool can also be used to send commands directly, when passing a `-c` argument, e.g. `./run_rpc_tool.py -c host.shutdown`.

 ### `run_publicity_sniffer.py`